mwichary/twitter-thread-list/README.md

 # twitter-thread-list

-A tool to generate a list to your most popular Twitter threads.
+A tool to generate a list of your most popular Twitter threads.
 [Here’s an example from my data](https://aresluna.org/twitter-threads).

 ## Instructions